bstgeorge/Maze-Solver/README.md

 # Maze-Solver
-Given a matrix of strings representing a maze, recursively find the solution.
+Given a matrix of strings representing a maze, this code recursively finds the solution.